 The base stations will operate using Non-Terrestrial Networks (NTN) technology in Direct-to-Cellular (DTC) mode, which will allow providing mobile communication where there is no terrestrial network coverage.
 In 2024, MTS received permission to use the necessary frequencies.

 Similar technologies are being developed by SpaceX (Starlink), Amazon, and Chinese companies.
-In Russia, beeline. and "Bureau 1440" are working on connecting base stations to the satellite network, but their approach differs from the MTS project.
+In Russia, beeline. and "Bureau 1440" are working on connecting base stations to a satellite network, but their approach differs from the MTS project.

-Experts explain that these projects use fundamentally different technologies.
+Experts explain: these projects use fundamentally different technologies.
 MTS is betting on direct connection — their satellites will connect to users' smartphones without intermediate devices.
 This means that in the taiga, in the ocean, or high in the mountains, a phone will be able to catch the network just like in the city — without additional antennas or modems.

 beeline. chose a different path.
 Their system involves installing special satellite terminals on ordinary terrestrial cell towers.
 This solution is suitable for places where it is impossible to lay a fiber optic cable to the base station.